Teenage Head (Flamin' Groovies album)

 Teenage Head is the third studio album by the San Francisco rock band Flamin' Groovies, released in March 1971 by Kama Sutra Records.

-Teenage Head was recorded on a 16-track machine at Bell Sound Studios in New York City.
+Released the same year as the Rolling Stones' album Sticky Fingers, Mick Jagger reportedly noticed the similarities between the albums and thought the Flamin' Groovies did the better take on the theme of classic blues and rock 'n roll revisited in a modern context.

-It is listed in the 2006 book 1001 Albums You Must Hear Before You Die.
-Mick Jagger compared the album favorably to the Rolling Stones' contemporaneous Sticky Fingers.
-Jagger reportedly thought the Flamin' Groovies did the better take on the theme of classic blues and rock 'n roll revisited in an early 1970s context.
+The album was also included in the book 1001 Albums You Must Hear Before You Die.

 Track listing

 All songs written by Cyril Jordan and Roy A. Loney except where noted.